 Arguably the most dominant program in the FHSAA since the turn of the century, Melvin Randall’s teams always seems to be reaching its peak at playoff time.
 This year should be no different.
-With the tandem of 6’7 senior Wilkenson Isnord and 5’11 senior Michael Forest, the Tigers have a solid presence both inside and out.
+Joshua Scott, a 6’5 senior wing, was the MVP of the state tournament last season.
+Now armed with a more accurate perimeter shot, he will be a do-everything performer for the Tigers.
 As is usually the case with Ely, the whole is greater than the sum of its parts.
 Names will come out of the woodwork that will push Ely to its usual level of excellence.
 The team will certainly face tough competition along the road to Lakeland, but this pack of Tigers is expected to meet those challenges.

-Regional Favorites: St. Johns Creekside (Region 1); Winter Haven (Region 2); St. Petersburg HS (Region 3)
+Regional Favorites: Jacksonville First Coast (Region 1); Windermere (Region 2); Bradenton Lakewood Ranch (Region 3)